“There is something about childhood friends that you just cant replace” Lisa Whelchdel

 Your childhood friends are those;

-you went to the movies, grabbed a bite, gossiped over your crushes,
+- You went to the movies, grabbed a bite, gossiped over your crushes with,

-Come university years, many of you will separate and your path will diverge.
-Your dreams will take you to distant lands, different educational systems and rare, rare are those who will remain in contact with one other.
+University years; many of you will separate and your path will diverge.
+Your dreams will take you to distant lands, different educational systems and rare, (and I emphasize on rare) are those who will remain in contact with one other.

 Within the confines of your new environment you will meet new people you will share interests with.
 You will make new friends, even best friends and get on with your life.
 “Adulthood life here I come”.
 Distance, however, will be the sole reason of your separation.
 Maybe not the first semester, but later on.
 Trust me (again).

-I am sharing this with you because I experience this first hand (twice).
+I am sharing this with you because I experienced it first hand (twice) in my lifetime.

-Georges was my best friend in high school.
-He was like a brother to me and always there for me.
-The true definition of a Best Friend.
+Georges was my best friend in High School.
+He was like a brother to me and he was always there for me.
+He embodied true definition of a Best Friend.
 We went to two different universities and that is when our path diverged.
 Flash forward a few+ years, the rise of social media brought us back together (online only).
-However, after 16 years of separation we finally made it and met over coffee.
+After 16 years of separation, one morning, we finally met over coffee.
 I did not know what to expect, yet I found my old friend.
-Same old Georges + married + wiser + as witty as before.
-I realized that after two decade of separation (HEY!
-I’m rounding the years here) we turned out to share more similarities in thoughts and how we viewed life and society in particular.
+Same old Georges, + married + wiser + as witty as before.
+I realized that after all this time, we turned having the same thoughts on life and the Lebanese society in particular.

-I really enjoyed my time with him and I anticipate our next get together before the distance separates us again.
+I really enjoyed my time with him and I anticipate our next get together.
+Canada, Georges?

-To you my friends, the day will come and when you go and catch up with your high school bestie, remember this; she/he will always be there for you.
+To you, the day will come when you will catch up with your high school bestie.
+Remember this; she/he will always be there for you.
 No matter the time & the distance.
 That bond is hard to dismantle.